jhmcaleely/yarg-lang/cproto/README.md

 Targets microcontroller devices, currently starting with the Raspberry Pi Pico (RP2040/RP2350)

+## Host Build

+At this time, the host build is 'single-threaded'.
+TODO: support emulations of multicore and ISR support on host.

 ## Pico Build

 The cmake preset 'pico' will build cproto/clox for the Raspberry Pi Pico (RP2040).
 It assumes that the Raspberry Pi VS Code extension is in use, and downloaded the Pico tools, SDK and toolchains into ~/.pico-sdk .
 It assumes two settings have been adjusted from the default, as recommended in the Extension docs: